Regularization: A Fix to Overfitting in Machine Learning

 θ i

 1000 is just an arbitrarily bigger magnitude number.
-The objective of ML algorithms is to find the minimum of the cost function and to achieve the minimum of the modified cost function; the Machine will try to explore zones where θ2 and θ3 will have minimal values.
+ML algorithms aim to find the minimum of the cost function and achieve the minimum of the modified cost function; the optimization algorithms will explore zones where θ3 and θ4 will have minimal values.

-It will eventually convert our 4th-order polynomial to 2nd-order polynomial, and the problem of Overfitting will be resolved.
-In simple terms, we penalized the irrelevant parameters that were creating problems.
+If we convert our 4th-order polynomial to a 2nd-order polynomial, the problem of Overfitting will be resolved.
+Simply put, our process penalized the irrelevant parameters that created problems.

 f(x) = θ0 + θ1.X + θ2.X² + θ3.X³ + θ4.X⁴ ≈ θ0 + θ1.X + θ2.X²

-From the previous example, if we observe: two main objectives got fulfilled after penalizing the irrelevant parameters,
+From the previous example, two main objectives were fulfilled after penalizing the irrelevant parameters,

 Features = X1, X2, X3, X4, ...., Xn